HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/spreadsheets.md

 ### Layout Diagrams

-Layout diagrams show the structure of a spreadsheet, or possibly the user interface to a database application.
+Layout diagrams are used in Data Analytics to show the structure of a spreadsheet, or possibly the user interface to a database application.
 Layout diagrams help visualize the data model and understand how different elements are connected.
+They can include information about the layout of data fields, tables, and relationships between them.

 ### Input-Process-Output (IPO) Charts